 The aim of the ERM approach is the informed analysis and evaluation of risk factors that could compromise the achievement of strategic goals, at the same time identifying instruments suited to the prevention, management and mitigation of the most relevant risks.

 At least once a year, during the drafting of the budget, we carry out a global evaluation of risks, quantifying them and evaluating their possible impact both on the achievement of results and the management of our portfolio of shareholdings.

-The participants in the System of Internal Control and Risk Management
+The participants in the Internal Control and Risk Management System

-The System of Internal Control and Risks Management involves various company bodies and functions:
+The Internal Control and Risk Management System involves various company bodies and functions:

-- the Board of Directors has final responsibility for the System of Internal Control and Risk Management.
+- the Board of Directors has final responsibility for the Internal Control and Risk Management System.
 In particular, it defines and modifies guidelines, in line with strategic objectives and the company’s risk profile

 - the Control, Risks and Sustainability Committee has functions of consultation, proposal and monitoring of the System